 where $D(z)$ denotes the linear growth factor normalized to $D(0)=1$.
 Using the ST function, we can estimate the number density of dark matter halos.
 The evolution of the number density for a given mass per unit comoving volume can be described as \cite{press1974formation,bond1991excursion}:

 To compare the number density of dark matter halos between different cosmological models, it is necessary to normalize the matter power spectrum.
-There are mainly two normalization methods.
-The first one is to normalize the power spectrum to the Cosmic Microwave Background (CMB) data at redshift $z\sim1090$ \cite{mortonson2011simultaneous, wang2023jwst} with the same primordial power spectrum amplitude $A_{\rm s}$ and the spectral index $n_{\rm s}$.
-The secend method is normalizing the halo mass function to the same at $z=0$.
-These two normalization methods may yield different results \cite{mortonson2011simultaneous}.
+Two main normalization methods are commonly used.
+The first one involves normalizing the power spectrum to match the Cosmic Microwave Background (CMB) data at redshift $z\sim1090$ \cite{mortonson2011simultaneous,wang2023jwst} with the same primordial power spectrum amplitude $A_{\rm s}$ and spectral index $n_{\rm s}$.
+The second method entails normalizing the halo mass function to be consistent at $z=0$.
+These two normalization approaches may produce differing outcomes \cite{mortonson2011simultaneous}.
 Here, we choose to normalize the power spectrum through the second method.
 There are two reasons for that.
-Firstly, compared with the measurements of CMB anisotropy, cluster abundance measurements provide a more direct probe on density perturbation relevant to galaxy formation \cite{kuhlen2005dark}.
-Secondly, through normalizing the primordial power spectrum, it is difficult to distinguish the impact from different combinations of $(w_0,w_a)$ on galaxy formation \cite{wang2023jwst}, since the dark energy in the CPL parameterization plays a significant role only in the late universe.
+Firstly, compared with the measurements of CMB anisotropy, cluster abundance measurements provide a more direct probe of density perturbation relevant to galaxy formation \cite{kuhlen2005dark}.
+Secondly, normalizing the primordial power spectrum makes it challenging to distinguish the impact from different combinations of $(w_0, w_a)$ on galaxy formation \cite{wang2023jwst}, as the dark energy in the CPL parameterization predominantly affects the late universe.

-From Eq.\eqref{eq:hmf}, it is apparent that the halo mass function is uniquely affected by the cosmological model through $\nu(z, M)=\delta_{\rm c}(z)/\sigma(M,0)D(z)$.
+From Eq. \eqref{eq:hmf}, it is apparent that the halo mass function is uniquely affected by the cosmological model through $\nu(z, M)=\delta_{\rm c}(z)/\sigma(M,0)D(z)$.
 In our analysis, we employ the following fitting formula for $\sigma(M,0)$ \cite{vianapedro1996cluster}:

-where $M_8$ corresponds to the mass enclosed within a sphere of radius $R_8=8h^{-1}\,\rm Mpc$, $\sigma_8$ is the variance of the linear matter power spectrum smoothed on the scale of $R_8$, and the index $\gamma$ is a mass-dependent function \cite{vianapedro1996cluster}.
-It is evident that the dependence of $\nu(0,M)$ on cosmology relies solely on $\sigma_8$ and $\delta_{\rm c}(0)$.
-To achieve the same halo mass function at present for different cosmological models, it is necessary to adjust the parameter $\sigma_8$ of the CPL parameterization according to that of the $\Lambda$CDM model, which is given as \cite{abramo2007structure}